suryapranesh4/Tip-Me/README.md

 - addWaiter: This function allows the server to add themselves to the system.
 - addOrder: This function allows the server to add the order they completed along with the tip amount.
+- updateName: This function allows the server to sync thier name with the wallet address for better reference in the application.
 - getWaiters: This function is used to display the servers in the Waiters Leaderboard.
 - getOrders: This function is used to display the orders completed in the system.
 - waiterToTip: This mapping is used to co-relate a particular server with their corresponding tips.